Are Air Fryers Healthy?

 Air Fryers also reduces the amount of acrylamide (as noted earlier) by up to 90%.
 As explained by the FDA, acrylamide is a compound that occurs from a chemical reaction during high temperature cooking between sugars and asparagine, an amino acid.
 The study finds acrylamide to be carcinogenic in animals when exposed to high doses and offers recommendations for consumers and manufacturers about ways to reduce acrylamide in foods.
 The NIH provides a study done on acrylamide in fried potatoes and concludes that using an air fryer will reduce these acrylamides by about 80-90%.
 Kind of makes you think twice when cooking with certain oils and how much to use regardless of your cooking method.

 If you have ever worked in a restaurant, you’re probably aware that many will be reusing their frying oil.
 Deep fried oil does absorb flavors from the food and can transfer those flavors to other foods, however, along with absorbing those flavors, it also absorbs some of the nutrients in the form of antioxidants from the food as well.
 It won’t take many uses before the frying oil begins to break down and congeal into a thicker more consistent substance with darker color.
-It may save them money, but only enhances the unhealthy aspects of deep-fried foods.
+It may save them money, but only enhances the unhealthy aspects of deep-fried foods like fried chicken wings.
 This alone is a pretty valid reason for avoiding fast food.
 An Air fryer will brilliantly cook your food and it will not lose any nutrients as it does with deep frying.

--Reduces calories and trans fats which promote a healthier diet and helps with weight loss and cardiovascular health overall/
+-Reduces calories and trans fats which promote a healthier diet and helps with weight loss and cardiovascular health overall.

 -Reduces the amount of unhealthy compounds like acrylamide, a known cancer-causing agent at high levels.